-Student Name: Student ID #:
+Student Name: Student ID#:

 Other Names Used:

 Phone Number: Email:

 Program of Study:

-By submitting this request I understand the following:
+By submitted this request I understand the following:

-- Only courses that apply to the declared program of study indicated above will be transferred.
-I will • need to submit another request form if I change my program of study and would like a reevaluation for the new program of study. - Grades do not transfer and thus will not affect my GPA at Graduate School USA, and only credit • courses with a grade of "C" or higher will transfer. - Grades of "S," "P," and the like will not receive transfer credit unless the transcript legend or other official documentation indicates that this form of grade is equivalent to a "C" or higher. - This request covers courses that are a part of the record at the time of the request.
-Another ٠ request will be needed for additional courses taken after this initial request.

-List the name of the institution(s) for transcript(s) to be evaluated:
+Only courses that apply to the declared program of study.
+Grades do not transfer and thus will not affect my GPA a grade of 'C' or higher will transfer.
+Grades of 'S', 'P' and the like will not receive transfer credocumentation indicates that this form of grade is equive.
+This request covers courses that are a part of the record needed for additional courses taken after this initial requests the content of the transcript (s) to be evaluated as a part of the institution for the transcript (s) to be evaluated. study and would like a reevaluation for the new program at the Graduate School and only credit courses with a edit unless the transcript legend or other official valent to a 'C' or higher.
+I at the time of the request.
+Another request will be uest.

 Student's Signature: Date:

-OFFICIAL USE ONLY
+OFFICIAL USE ONLY: Date:

-Processed by:

-APPENDIX XXV

-600 Maryland Avenue SW, Suite 330 Washington, DC 20024 Phone: (202) 314-3349 Fax: (202) 479-2501 Email: registrar@graduateschool.edu www.graduateschool.edu
+Telephone: (202) 314-3340 · Fax: (202) 479-2501 Graduate School USA· Office of the Registrar 600 Maryland Avenue SW, Suite 330 Washington, DC 20024

-TRANSCRIPT REQUEST
+GRADUATE SCHOOL USA TRANSCRIPT REQUEST FORM

-Student Information (Please print leg gibly and in ink.)
+Student Information (Please print in ink legibly and complete both pages.)

-Name
+Nama

 Last First Middle

-ID # or SS # Date of Bir th
+ID# or SSN# Date of Birth

-Other Names Daytime Phone # hone #
+Other names Daytime Phone #

 Email

-Mailing Address
+Primary addres SS

-ghts and Privacy Act of 1974, your signature is rec cerns, telephone requests cannot be honored. quired to authorize the release of
+the Family Educational Rights and Privacy Act of 1974, your signature Because of confidentiality concerns, telephone requests cannot be h

-re
+Date Signature

-Hold transcript for most recent gra ades? □ Yes □ No

-Approximate Dates of Attendance: : First Year Enrolled: Last Year Enrolled:
+Hold transcrip ot for most recent grades? □ Yes □ No Dates of Attendance: First Year Enrolled:

-Have you completed a Graduate S chool USA Certificate of Accomplish ment? 🗆 Yes 🗆 No
+npleted a Graduate School USA Certificate of Accom

+-

 Certificate Program Name:

-Inofficial 🗆 Self 🗆 Regular Mail 🗆 Fa

-MAIL TO:
+OF COPIES : □ Official □ Unofficial □ Self □ Regular Mail □ Fax # □ RUSH